rickosborne/cascades/md/11-2-1-loop-two.md

 I saw _Airport_ with my grandparents when it came out a few years ago.
 My grandmother had been so excited to see a movie about air travel.
-I had asked her how realistic it was and she had waggled her hand at me.
+I had asked her how realistic it was.
+She had waggled her hand at me.

 "It is and it isn't."